Rover 800 series: Coupé

 A two-door three-box notchback coupé version was launched in early 1992, having debuted at the 1991 Motor Show.
 This specification had originally been developed with the American market in mind but was never sold there, with Rover having pulled out of the US market before the Coupé's launch.
 It was, however, sold to other export markets.
 Eighty percent of the interior and exterior of the 800 Coupé was finished by hand.
-The original Rover 800 had also formed the basis for the coupe version of the Honda Legend after its 1986 launch, but at the time Rover had decided against launching a coupe version of the 800 series.
+The original Rover 800 had also formed the basis for the coupe version of the Honda Legend after its 1986 launch, but at the time Rover had decided against launching a coupé version of the 800 series.
+At the time there had been much press speculation that the coupé would be influenced by the MG EX-E concept car that had been shown the year before the 800's launch, but what eventually appeared was a much more conservative design.

 From February 1992 until 1996, the Rover 800 Coupe came exclusively with the 2.7 Honda V6 engine and 16" Rover 'Prestige' alloys.
 A four-speed automatic transmission came as standard, and the car was capable of well over 130 mph.

 1996 minor facelift

 A facelift in 1996 provided few exterior changes, the most noticeable being the painting of previously black rubbing strips on all models except the coupé and the revision of the suspension system.
 Grille fins became silver in colour, instead of their former black.
 Climate control, passive immobilisation and a passenger airbag became standard, and a 6-disc CD auto-changer was fitted to all models apart from the entry-level ("i") model.
 Security technology was upgraded with a change from infra red to radio frequency for the remote door key.
 Wood finishes were expanded, with a coachwork line and "ROVER" on the door cards, accentuating the new, pleated seat finishes and deep pile rugs along with pleated leather door cards, much of which was handmade with what Rover called in its advertising "the craftsman's touch".

 Post 1996 Vitesses were all "Sport" specification so the sport badge was dropped, also from 1996 the 2.0L T16 engines used wasted spark ignition instead of distributor.
 Non-sport Vitesse models have approx 180 bhp, whilst the sport has 197 bhp.

-Although the 800 had fallen behind the opposition considerably (few mechanical changes were made, apart from the introduction of the Rover KV6 Engine which replaced the Honda 2.7 V6 in 1996), it was a steady seller until the spring of 1999, when it was replaced by the Rover 75.
+Although the 800 had fallen behind the competition considerably (few mechanical changes were made, apart from the introduction of the Rover KV6 Engine which replaced the Honda 2.7 V6 in 1996), it was a steady seller until the spring of 1999, when it was replaced by the Rover 75.